 Things to see in Penzance.

-The town has a unique character with the stunning view of St Michael’s Mount rising out of the water in Mounts Bay.
-With plenty of pubs and restaurants serving fresh seafood, it’s also a great place to visit if you like food.
+It is far too easy when you visit a beautiful part of the world like Cornwall to forget to explore the towns and head for the sea or the countryside.
+But, there’s plenty to do in Penzance and the town has a unique character with the stunning view of St Michael’s Mount rising out of the water in Mounts Bay.
+With a wealth of charming independent pubs and restaurants serving fresh seafood, Penzance is also a great place to visit if you like food.

 The Turks Head Inn in Chapel Street close to where I was staying at the Chapel House Hotel was built around 1233 and is one of Penzance’s oldest buildings.